.NET 4, do you know the new features? - Top 10 Least Known Features

 Introduction: Adds an offset to the value of a pointer.

-Thoughts: I can’t think of a scenario for the usage of this that most business application devs would care about – maybe it is useful doing interop or game dev.
-So not surprising it very unknown.
+Thoughts: I can’t think of a scenario for the usage of this that most business application developers would care about—maybe it is useful for interop or game development.
+So, not surprising it’s very unknown.

 More detail: http://msdn.microsoft.com/en-us/library/system.intptr.op_addition.aspx